TheArcticGiraffe/Kay-s-Campaign-Wiki/Kay's Campaign Wiki/Wiki/NPCs/Bennett.md

 ### Notable Observations

-- Seems like he know more about the [[arrow-sun sigil]].
+- Seems like he know more about the [[Arrow-Sun Sigil]].
 Bennet rambled about the sigil a bit. hiding something or is anxious we are inquiring about it.
 - Thinks that Dank is a child.

 - [ ] Re-inquire with Bennett about the sigiil [tasktype::action] [person::[[Bennett]]] [location::[[The Gate]]]